limeandcoconut/js/readme.md

  - clean: deletes files in the dist directory

 ## HTTPS/HTTP2
 The application serves up only http and expects you to use a reverse proxy for TLS.
 For local testing of Http2 there is an included docker compose file and and HAProxy config.
 For deployment, using HAProxy via the included config is also reccomended.

 ## Things to edit for your own project
 Customize config.js
 Customize public/manifest.json
 Add icons
+Author in index.template.html
+theme color in index.template.html

+## Notes
+In components use relative urls for images.